 Matt A Hanson is the founding editor of Fictive.
-He is a freelance journalist and art writer based in Istanbul, where he contributes to Artnet News, Tablet Magazine, Words Without Borders, Al-Monitor, and many others.
-He is an editor of artist books and exhibition texts for Arter, Dirimart, Pera Museum, and Yapı Kredi Publications, with collaborations featuring the poet Lale Müldür and the artist and writer Deniz Gül.
+He is a freelance journalist and art writer based in Istanbul, where he contributes to Artnet News, ARTnews, Artforum, ArtAsiaPacific, and many others.
+He is an editor of artist books and exhibition texts for Arter, Dirimart, Pera Museum, and Yapı Kredi Publications, with collaborations featuring the poet Lale Müldür and artist-writer Deniz Gül.
 For a series on art and writing by SAHA Association, he wrote an autobiographical essay.